dissemin/dissemin/doc/sphinx/add_your_own_repository.rst

 Note that volume, issue and pages are often not arabic numbers, but may contain other literals.
 Although MODS does provide fields for declarations like *No., Vol.* or *p.* we do not use this, because our datasources don't.

-Additionally we ship the language as ISO-639-1 determined by `langdetect <https://pypi.org/project/langdetect/>`_.
+We ship the language as rfc3066 determined by `langdetect <https://pypi.org/project/langdetect/>`_.
 We ship the language if both conditions are satisfied:

 1. The abstract has a length of at least 256 letters (including whitespaces)